vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ## Interpretation of Final Results

 The project successfully satisfied its primary evaluation objective, as Ridge Regression substantially outperformed the naive persistence benchmark on out-of-sample Mean Squared Error (MSE).
-The final Ridge model achieved an MSE of 803,025 INR² compared with the baseline MSE of 7,258,988 INR², representing an improvement of approximately 89%.
-Ridge Regression also achieved the highest overall machine-learning performance with \( R^2 = 0.9870 \) and directional accuracy of 63.2%, exceeding the project threshold of 60%.
+The final Ridge model achieved an MSE of 1,182,816 INR² compared with the baseline MSE of 6,605,313 INR², representing an improvement of approximately 82%.

+Ridge Regression also achieved the strongest overall machine-learning performance with \( R^2 = 0.9815 \) and directional accuracy of 63.2%, exceeding the project threshold of 60%.
 These findings suggest that publicly available financial, valuation, momentum, and sector-level variables contain economically meaningful predictive information regarding future stock-price behaviour within the NSE large-cap universe.

-The results also indicate that regularised linear models generalised more effectively than highly flexible ensemble methods within a relatively small cross-sectional financial dataset.
+The results additionally indicate that regularised linear models generalised more effectively than highly flexible ensemble methods within a relatively small cross-sectional financial dataset.
+Random Forest and Gradient Boosting exhibited substantially weaker out-of-sample performance, suggesting that additional model complexity increased susceptibility to overfitting without improving forecasting accuracy.

 At the same time, the project highlights the inherent difficulty of long-horizon equity forecasting.
-Although Ridge Regression exceeded the directional-accuracy threshold, directional prediction remained substantially more difficult than predicting approximate future price levels.
-This outcome is economically plausible because equity returns are influenced not only by firm-level information, but also by broader macroeconomic and behavioural factors intentionally excluded from the feature space, including:
+Although Ridge Regression exceeded the directional-accuracy threshold, directional prediction remained more difficult than predicting approximate future price levels.
+This outcome is economically plausible because equity returns are influenced not only by firm-level information, but also by broader macroeconomic and behavioural factors intentionally excluded from the feature space, including monetary-policy changes, foreign institutional investor (FII) flows, global risk sentiment, geopolitical developments, and commodity-price volatility.
-- monetary-policy changes
-- foreign institutional investor (FII) flows
-- global risk sentiment
-- geopolitical developments
-- commodity-price volatility

-Consequently, the project demonstrates that publicly available firm-level information contains meaningful predictive signal for future stock-price levels, while also reinforcing the practical limitations of long-horizon stock forecasting in highly efficient financial markets.
+Consequently, the project demonstrates that publicly available firm-level information contains meaningful predictive signal for future stock-price levels while also reinforcing the practical limitations of long-horizon forecasting in highly efficient financial markets.

 # 8. Limitations

 ## 8.1 What This Study Can Say With Confidence

 On the specific cross-section of NSE large-cap firms and the defined 12-month evaluation window, Ridge Regression substantially outperformed the naive persistence benchmark on the project’s primary evaluation metric, Mean Squared Error (MSE).
-The model achieved the lowest out-of-sample prediction error (803,025 INR²), the highest explanatory power (\( R^2 = 0.9870 \)), and directional accuracy of 63.2%, exceeding the project charter threshold of 60%.
+The model achieved the lowest out-of-sample prediction error (1,182,816 INR²), the highest explanatory power (\(  R^2 = 0.9815 \)), and directional accuracy of 63.2%, exceeding the project charter threshold of 60%.

 These findings indicate that the engineered financial, valuation, sector-level, and technical variables contained meaningful predictive information regarding future stock-price behaviour within the NSE large-cap universe.
 The results also suggest that regularised linear models generalised more effectively than highly flexible ensemble-based methods within a relatively small cross-sectional financial dataset.